 The aim of the Child Studies Course is to develop in students the knowledge, understanding and skills to positively influence the wellbeing and development of children in the critical early years in a range of settings.
 Learning in Child Studies promotes in students a sense of empathy for children, their parents, caregivers, and those that have the potential to influence the learning environments.

 Practical activities will be integrated throughout the course to allow students to implement their learning and develop skills and values that can be of benefit in possible future careers - in both paid and unpaid contexts.
 The following modules will be covered in Year 9:

 Semester 1 - Preparing for Parenthood, Conception to Birth and Newborn Care.
 Semester 2 - Growth and Development, Family Interactions, Play and the Developing Child

 TERM WEEK DESCRIPTION OUTCOMES WEIGHTING 2 WEEK 2 Unit 1: Preparing for Parenthood Research Task - Costs and financial preparations with expecting a baby & evaluation of a support network available to new families.
-CS5-2 CS5-6 CS5-8 CS5-9 CS5-11 25% 3 WEEK 7 Unit 4: Growth and Development Investigation to evaluate strategies that support children to progress through each stage of growth and development & support groups and community agencies and facilities that can assist parent(s) in providing for the growth and development of children, including for children with disability.
-CS5-1 CS5-2 CS5-5 CS5-6 CS5-8 CS5-9 CS5-11 CS5-12 25% // WEEK 2 Accumulative Practical Marks CS5-4 CS5-5 CS5-9 CS5-10 CS5-11 CS5-12 25% 4 WEEK 2 Yearly Exam CS5-1 CS5-2 CS5-5 CS5-6 CS5-7 CS5-9 25%
+CS5-2 CS5-6 CS5-8 CS5-9 CS5-11 30% 4 WEEK 1 Unit 4: Growth and Development/Play and the Developing Child Investigation of toy and play equipment suitable to support children's progress through each stage of growth and development & support groups/community agencies that can assist parent(s) in providing for the growth and development of children with developmental delays.
+CS5-1 CS5-2 CS5-5 CS5-6 CS5-8 CS5-9 CS5-11 CS5-12 30% Accumulative Practical Marks (ongoing) CS5-4 CS5-5 CS5-9 CS5-10 CS5-11 CS5-12 20% 4 WEEK 2 Yearly Exam CS5-1 CS5-2 CS5-5 CS5-6 CS5-7 CS5-9 20%